jjb023/AI-Golf/README.md

 - Lit review: Compare to other projects, why is it different (better?)

-- Evaluating: a baseline might be a very simple machine learning system, such as linear regression/classification, or the first simplest network you tried.
+- **Evaluating**: a baseline might be a very simple machine learning system, such as linear regression/classification, or the first simplest network you tried.

+## Questions for TA
+- Ask about appendix
+- What results should we show?

+## What results we want
+- Sequence length: Extending sequence length against error
+- Table of all computational times
+- Table of all MSE

 ## Links
 - Data Golf (Loads of stats and data from lots of years) [DataGolf](https://datagolf.com/api-access)